firebird631/siis/README.md

     * Combine one or more appliances per profile
     * Configure multiple appliances and profiles with different options
 * Backtesting
-* Paper-mode (simulate a broker for spot and margin trading)
+* Paper-mode (simulate a broker for spot and margin trading using live market data)
 * Live-mode trading on your broker account
 * Interactive command line interface
     * Backtesting with a slow down or real-time factor allowing you to replay an history and doing manual and semi-automated trading
 * Try as possible to take-care of the spread of the market and the commissions
 * Compute the average unit price of owned assets on Binance
-* Display account detail and assets quantities
+* Display account details and assets quantities
 * Display tickers and markets informations
 * Display per strategy current (active or pending) trades, trades history and performance
-* Manage multiple timeframes
+* Works on multiple timeframes
 * Common indicators are supported (RSI, SMA, BBANDS, ATR, STOCH, ask if you want more...)
 * Pure signal strategies are possibles in way to only generating some signals/alerts
 * Desktop notification on Linux via dbus